samirmirani/lunchRoulette/README.md

 Some heavy clean up and better FE would be nice.

 Pairs need their own models.
 Currently they are in the user model.

+Pairs should recieve a notification e-mail that they have been paired with someone.

+Make Pairs page 100% responsive.
+Its the only page that isn't.

+Make countdown clock.

+Add timezone support